 - Setting up veterinary appointments

 - Educating the community to protect the environment

 Here you will work 5 days a week, around 4-6 hours per day.
 Your duties may include:

 - Providing friendship to the elderly and keeping them company

 - Going for walks and running errands with the residents

 - Organizing music shows and games

 - Assisting the residents in their daily tasks

 For a more social experience, you also have the option to stay in a shared room at a student residence with other volunteers from all over the world.
 The student resdience is located in the center of Córdoba, nearby many different facilities such as banks and grocery stores.
 You will have kitchen access, internet service, cable TV, cleaning service once a week, telephone service to receive calls (available to make calls with prepaid cards), and towels and bed linens (changed once a week).
 There is electricity and hot water, but no washing machines.
 The rooms are shared between 2 volunteers each and a bathroom is shared with other volunteers as well.

-Laundry: towels and bed linens changed once a week
+Laundry: Towels and bed linens are changed once a week in the student residence.